 Interiors and exteriors can benefit from Biophilic Design.
 There is little drawback to adding nature to your home.
-However, it is argued that this idea will have health, environmental, and economic benefits for people living there.
+However, it is argued that this idea.
+Will have health, environmental, and economic benefits for people living there.
 Although, its name was coined in recent history.
 For instance, the biophilic design has been seen in architecture from as far back as the Hanging Gardens of Babylon.

 In conclusion, at Sandra Asdourian Interiors we love creating healthier homes.
 Also, you will notice we use the biophilia hypothesis idea in all our designs.
-Contact us here to book a discovery call.

 Contact us to schedule a complimentary 15-minute discovery phone call